r-darwish/alma/README.md

 steps required to create a bootable USB with a few tweaks.

 1. Partition the disk as suggested [here](http://valleycat.org/linux/arch-usb.html).
-The last partition will be formatted as BTRFS
+The last partition will be formatted as ext4
 1. Bootstrap the system using `pacstrap -c`.
 The `-c` flag will use the host's cache instead the drive's cache, which will speed up things when you create multiple drives.
-This tool will install the base system, grub, intel-ucode, NetworkManager and btrfs-progs
+This tool will install the base system, grub, intel-ucode and NetworkManager
 1. Generate initramfs without the `autodetect` hook
 1. Set NetworkManager to start at boot
 1. Install GRUB in both legacy and UEFI modes